If a woman uses drugs called opioids (OPE-ee-oydz) when she is

 Opioids are drugs prescribed for pain.
 They are also called narcotics.

-is also an opioid.
+an opioid.
 So is methadone.
-Methadone is a drug that helps people quit using
+Methadone is a drug that helps people quit using drugs

 If a woman takes any of these drugs while pregnant, it can cause problems for her